-where \mathcal{P} is the set of permutations of the vector $(1, \ldots, n)^T$.
-This problem is used for example to reduce the envelope of sparse matrices and is shown in [George and Pothen, 1997, Th.
+2. Seriation, 2-SUM, and C1P.
+Given a symmetric, binary matrix A, we will focus on variations of the following 2-SUM combinatorial minimization problem, studied in, e.g..
+[19] and written as where \mathcal{P} is the set of permutations of the vector $(1,\ldots,n)^T$.
+This problem is used, for example, to reduce the envelope of sparse matrices and is shown in [19, Thm.
 2.2] to be NP-complete.
-When A has a specific structure, Atkins et al. [1998] show that a related matrix ordering problem used for seriation can be solved explicitly by a spectral algorithm.
-However, the results in Atkins et al. [1998] do not explicitly link spectral ordering and the optimum of (1).
-The main objective of this section is to show the equivalence between the 2-SUM and seriation problems for certain classes of matrices A. In particular, for some instances of A related to seriation and consecutive one problems, we will show below that the spectral ordering directly minimizes the objective of problem (1).
-We first focus on binary matrices, then extend our results to more general unimodal matrices.
+When A has a specific structure, in [2] it is shown that a related matrix ordering problem used for seriation can be solved explicitly by a spectral algorithm.
+However, the results in [2] do not explicitly link spectral ordering and the optimum of (1).
+The main objective of this section is to show the equivalence between the 2-SUM and seriation problems for certain classes of matrices A. In particular, for some instances of A related to seriation and the C1P problem, we will show below that the spectral ordering directly minimizes the objective of problem (1).
+We first focus on binary matrices and then extend our results to more general unimodal matrices.